 - Use different greens instead of the cabbage — iceberg or Romaine are a great substitute.

 - Add avocado — it will enhance the creaminess of the burger.

 - Use sriracha instead of aioli for a nice spicy kick.

 This recipe is also available as a Web Story 👉 check it out here.

 Explore some other recipes I have on the blog using halloumi in very creative ways:

-- Preheat your oven to 80 deg C and line an oven tray with baking paper.
-Pour the olive oil into a small - medium sized pan.
+- Pour the olive oil into a small - medium sized pan.
 Fry the halloumi on a medium heat three at a time making sure not to overcrowd the pan.

 - Fry them for 3 mins each side until they are golden.
-Drain the halloumi on a rack and place in the oven to keep warm (this ensures the cheese stays soft).
+Drain the halloumi on an oven rack and place in the oven to keep warm (this ensures the cheese stays soft).